Introduction

 }

-depends on the problematic code path when the number of points is between 8 and 31 input points.
-However, it avoids zero input points by filtering them out before calling into blst
+According to our analysis, the issue is unlikely to affect the KZG libraries that depend on prefix##s_mult_pippenger().
+For example, g1_lincomb_fast() in c-kzg-4844 depends on the problematic code path when the number of points is between 8 and 31 input points.
+However, it avoids zero input points by filtering them out before calling into blst.
+The same is true for the Rust library.

 Nevertheless, the issue is subtle and could affect the soundness of similar protocols or of the EIP-7594 verifier if point filtering was removed.
-Inherently, g1_lincomb_fast()
+Inherently, g1_lincomb_fast() is called on prover-supplied input points (the KZG cell proofs) and is therefore vulnerable to any mishandling of invalid points.

 Recommendation.
-Adopt the same protective logic used in ptype##s_to_affine
+Adopt the same protective logic used in ptype##s_to_affine:

 - Use

-before contributing to the batch product.
+vec_select to substitute Z = 1 when Z = 0 before contributing to the batch product.

 - Apply

-on the affine outputs to zero them out if the original point was infinity.
+vec_czero on the affine outputs to zero them out if the original point was infinity.

 This ensures that infinity points are handled locally and do not corrupt other valid points in the batch.